-- 9.1 Mr. Speaker, while this committee's mandate is concluded with the presentation of this report, the work of government must continue. - 9.2 Measures must be taken so that the confidence in the integrity and standard of government by the public can again be well placed in those who undertake their work for the benefit of the people of the Northwest Territories.
+- 9.1 While this Committee's mandate is concluded with the presentation of this Report, the work of Government must continue. - 9.2 Measures must be taken so that the confidence in the integrity and standard of Government by the public can again be well placed in those who undertake their work for the benefit of the people of the Northwest Territories.